Dr Marvin Hao Wu

-Marvin Hao Wu's PhD is financially supported by Faculty of Arts Doctoral Bursary, the University of Auckland
+Marvin Hao Wu's PhD was financially supported by Faculty of Arts Doctoral Bursary, University of Auckland

 Doctoral Research Grant:

-2015 Auckland War Memorial Museum Nancy Bamford Research Grant, AWMM
+2015 Auckland War Memorial Museum Nancy Bamford Research Grant, Auckland War Memorial Museum

-2015 Faculty of Arts Doctoral Research Fund, the University of Auckland
+2015 Faculty of Arts Doctoral Research Fund, University of Auckland

-2015 School of Humanities Research Fund, the University of Auckland
+2015 School of Humanities Research Fund, University of Auckland

-Marvin Hao Wu's doctoral research has been offered official supports from four museums, namely Museum of New Zealand Te Papa Tongarewa, Auckland War Memorial Museum, the Palace Museum, and National Museum of China.
+Marvin Hao Wu's doctoral research was offered official supports from four museums, namely Museum of New Zealand Te Papa Tongarewa, Auckland War Memorial Museum, the Palace Museum, and National Museum of China.
 The questionnaire surveys, interviews and data analysis have been completed with the Museums.
 All of those research activities were fully covered by the aforementioned grants.

 In October 2014, Marvin Hao Wu started his Research Assistant position for Professor Elizabeth Rankin in the project - 'Michael Shepherd’s New Zealand Icons: Reinventing History Painting' which is funded by General Faculty of Arts Research Development Fund, the University of Auckland.
 He held this position until October 2016.